Operational Spaces

 Operational Spaces is a photographic exploration of the places where the city stops performing and begins functioning.

-Rather than focusing on front façades (designed to represent order, beauty, and intention) this work turns toward the back of buildings, alleyways, and service zones where the city operates rather than appears.
+Rather than focusing on front façades (designed to represent order, beauty, and intention) this work turns toward the back of buildings, alleyways, and service zones where the city operates instead of appearing.

 The front breathes and the back exhales.